AdrianKuriata/blog/README.md

 4. Added provisional creating posts in article.
 5. Created template with showing posts in article.
 6. Added showing form for creating posts in article if article is open.
+7. Added function to create post.
+8. Created migration to post with couple fields for getting info who added post like latitude, country, longitude, ip address etc.

 28/05/2016: